 We offer several options for graduate degrees in education and counseling, including an Education Specialist degree (Ed.S) and a Master of Science in Education degree (MSE).
 With an MSE, you can choose from three concentration areas: counseling, curriculum and instruction - instructional leadership, or school administration.
 And no matter what you choose, with our Community Learning program, you get to surround yourself with a group that has the same goals and passions as you.

 K-12 students taught by Wayne State graduates score as high, if not higher, on their Nebraska State Accountability assessments than the state average in reading, mathematics, and science.
 In the 2015 Nebraska First Year Teacher Survey, all first-year teachers from Wayne State were scored as able to demonstrate consistently to frequently the knowledge skills, and dispositions for teaching evidenced in the Interstate Teacher Assessment and Support Consortium standards.
 Check out every measure of our graduates' success on the Outcomes and Impact Measures of Completers of Education Programs page.

-Majoring in Elementary Education with Endorsements in ESL and Reading & Writing
+Majoring in elementary education with endorsements in ESL and reading and writing

-“The biggest factors in my decision to attend Wayne State included the distance to home and the student to professor ratios.
+“The biggest factors in my decision to attend Wayne State included the distance to home and the student-to-professor ratio.
 I came to Wayne because I knew that here I would be a name and not a number.
 My major keeps me very busy.
-From education classes, to music courses, to ensembles, I am always rushing from one class to the next.
+From education classes to music courses to ensembles, I am always rushing from one class to the next.
 It has been great in helping me learn time management.
 Being able to take classes on campus at Wayne, the professors are able to get to know us more and are better able to help direct us down the right path.
 The professors are approachable and are very helpful in telling me what I need to do to achieve my goal.”